-The number of coronavirus cases in North Kesteven increased by 324 over the weekend, official figures show.
+The number of coronavirus cases in North Kesteven increased by 157 in the last 24 hours, official figures show.

-A total of 17,551 people had been confirmed as testing positive for Covid-19 in North Kesteven when the UK coronavirus daily dashboard was updated on December 20 (Monday), up from 17,227 on Friday.
+A total of 30,546 cases had been confirmed in North Kesteven when the UK coronavirus daily dashboard was updated on March 11 (Friday), up from 30,389 on Thursday.

-However, there were no new coronavirus deaths recorded over the weekend in North Kesteven.
+There were no new coronavirus deaths recorded in the latest 24-hour period in North Kesteven.